 If you're getting feedback from your gut (pain, unease, gas, bloating, weird stools), listen to another tried and true saying: "Go with your gut."

-And if you're an older hiker (at least 45 years and approaching menopause), you might find this hiking nutrition information useful.
+And if you're an older female hiker (at least 45 years and approaching menopause), your digestion might be changing a bit.